scp756-221/course-site/docs/a1/page.md

 To start the container, run `tools/shell.sh` as follows:

-(Note: As this is the first time you will have run the container, its image will be be downloaded.
+**Note:** As this is the first time you will have run the container, its image will be be downloaded.
 This will be indicated by a message that Docker could not find the image locally.
-The image is large (>2 GB) and can take several minutes depending upon the speed of your Internet service.
-This download is not needed on subsequent invocations (unless you explicitly purge it), as the image will already be downloaded and remain cached on your machine.)
+The image is large (>2&nbsp;GB) and can take several minutes depending upon the speed of your Internet service.
+This download is not needed on subsequent invocations (unless you explicitly purge it), as the image will already be downloaded and remain cached on your machine.

 ~~~bash
 # Use whatever path you need to get to this directory